Foster Carers Mortgages

 How do I find the best mortgage for foster carers?

-Speaking to a Mortgage Broker like ourselves for some tailored mortgage advice can be key to securing a mortgage that suits your individual needs.
+Speaking to a Mortgage Broker like us for some tailored mortgage advice can be key to securing a mortgage that suits your individual needs.

-We can ensure that you find a Mortgage Lender that will offer you a competitive interest rate and use a preferential method to review your income.
+We can ensure that you find a Mortgage Lender that will offer you a competitive interest rate.
+And also use a preferential method to review your income.
 It’s possible to access lenders who will use your remittance slips in support of your application, rather than your tax returns.
 This means that they will look at your full income without deducting your foster care allowances.

 How do I qualify for a foster carer mortgage?

-Alongside the standard affordability criteria and creditworthiness, some lenders will have additional requirements associated with your chosen career, which wouldn’t necessarily apply to other roles.
+Alongside the standard affordability criteria and creditworthiness, some lenders will have additional requirements associated with your chosen career.
+These wouldn’t necessarily apply to other roles.

 - You will usually need to have at least six months experience in the field